 Strobe alarms flash repeatedly to alert the household to the alarm, whilst vibrating pads can be placed under a hand or pillow whilst sleeping to provide an additional warning.
 Use these in conjunction with regular smoke alarms to be sure that everyone in the home is aware of a fire.

-For an enhanced level of safety, especially for high-risk individuals such as the deaf, those with hearing loss, children and people under the influence of alcohol or drugs, take a look at the linked or paired range of alarms.
+For an enhanced level of safety, especially for high-risk individuals such as the deaf or those with hearing loss, children and people under the influence of alcohol or drugs.
+Take a look at the linked or paired range of alarms.
 These alarms can easily be linked and go off at the same time, avoiding the risk of people not hearing an alarm in a distant part of the house.

 Top tip: Escape lights